HUPO-PSI/mzQC/cv/howto_use_cv_terms.md

 ```
 [Term]
-id: QC:4000059
+id: MS:4000059
-name: Number of MS1 spectra
+name: number of MS1 spectra
 def: "The number of MS1 events in the run."
-[PSI:QC]
+[PSI:MS]
+synonym: "MS1-Count" EXACT [PMID:24494671]
-is_a: QC:4000003 ! single value
+is_a: MS:4000003 ! single value
-is_a: QC:4000010 !
-ID free
+relationship: has_metric_category MS:4000009 !
+ID free metric
-is_a: QC:4000023 !
+relationship: has_metric_category MS:4000012 ! single run based metric
+relationship: has_metric_category MS:4000021 !
 MS1 metric
-comment: A lower number of MS1 spectra acquired during one sample run compared to similar runs can indicate mismatched instrument settings or issues with the instrumentation or issues with sample amounts.
-relationship: has_relation MS:1000579 !
-MS1 spectrum
-relationship: has_relation QC:4000013 !
-QC metric relation: single run
+relationship: has_value_type xsd\:int !
+The allowed value-type for this CV term
-property_value: has_units UO:0000189 ! count unit
+relationship: has_units UO:0000189 ! count unit
-synonym: "MS1-Count" EXACT []
 ```

 A corresponding `qualityMetric` object in an mzQC file: